jdpedrie/blog.johnpedrie.com/_posts/2014-08-04-wordress-config.md

 Hopefully I've convinced you.
 Now where do we go from here?

+The simplest solution is to simply move your `wp-config.php` file one level above your web root.
+WordPress will search for it there.
+But I think there's a better way.
 I believe the best way to manage your WordPress configuration is in a .ini file stored one level above the web root.
+There are a couple of reasons.
+First, I think using `.ini` files is a better option, simply because they're created specifically for configuration.
+Secondly, I don't like relying on non-obvious solutions like letting WordPress scan up the directory tree to try and find a file.
+It makes things harder on someone later who is trying to figure out what's happening.

-Let's take a look at how it would work.
+If moving the php file works for you, you can stop reading!
+If you're interested in seeing what I think is a better way, let's go ahead and take a look at how it would work.

 `/var/www/wp-config.ini`: